Dans-labs/dariah/docs/Lib.md

 Used in component [ItemContainer](Components#itemcontainer) and others.

 ### editClass
-Returns the proper css class for styling content that is being edited, depending on the state it may be in:
+Returns the proper CSS class for styling content that is being edited, depending on the state it may be in:

 * `dirty`: a changed value that has not been saved to the database yet, and/or